 Clean Car Standards Resource Center

-In August 2012, the Federal government finalized a new set of standards (aka the "Clean Car Standards") to increase automobile fuel efficiency and cut global warming pollution from our cars and light trucks.
+In August 2012, federal agencies in the United States finalized a new set of standards (known as the ”National Program”) to increase fuel efficiency and cut global warming pollution from the transportation sector.

-Enacting strong vehicle standards is the single most important step toward implementing the UCS Half the Oil Savings Plan, which would cut America’s projected oil use in half over the next 20 years.
-For the very latest developments on the clean car standards, don’t forget to check our blog, The Equation.
+Enacting strong standards is the single most important step toward implementing the UCS Half the Oil Savings Plan, which would cut America’s projected oil use in half over the next 20 years.

 Learn more about the history and many benefits of this program through the following fact sheets and resources.